bhopals/english-vocabs/phrases.md

 - I have a bigger appetite than other competitors
 - degaradation in water quality
 - it is so traditional and beautiful at the same time
+- be the change you want to be